Processing math: 100%

 The mundane position of the house cusps is calculated straightforwardly.
 The oblique ascension of the ascendant coincides with the mundane position of the 1st house.
 By definition, the Regiomontanus house system is constructed in such a way that starting from this degree, we count 30°, then 60°, then 90°, and so on, and draw circles of positions through these points.
 They serve as dividing lines in the Regiomontanus system.

-It means that the mundane position of the $n$-th house is
+It means that the mundane position of the n-th house is

 Method 2

 The original idea of Regiomontanus was the following.
 First, he assumed the circle of position of the stationary planet as an actual horizon.
-He rotated the celestial sphere at a certain angle $\gamma$ along the prime vertical so that the position horizon was parallel to the observer's gaze, as shown in the figure below.
+He rotated the celestial sphere at a certain angle γ along the prime vertical so that the position horizon was parallel to the observer's gaze, as shown in the figure below.

 Equator Zodiac P outer circle line β Zenith Pole γ